summeroff/wmd_glitch/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository contains the source files for a fictional story, "WMD Glitch," currently in development.
 The story explores themes of paranoia, identity, conspiracy, and the blurring lines between reality and simulation.
-It follows Lila, a young woman in Los Angeles, who experiences a disturbing personality shift triggered by alcohol, transforming her into a hyper-aware, violent version of herself – a consequence of a mysterious virtual reality trial.

-## Story Summary (Lore)
+## Story Summary (Lore) - Spoiler alert!

 See the full lore summary in `lore_summary.txt`.